-A good argument to be made, at any time, is that hubris warrants contingency.
+Hubris warrants contingency makes for a good argument.
 This is the story of Icarus, Odysseus, Achilles, the Great Recession of 2008, and, most recently, the global COVID-19 pandemic.
-For each scenario, there were contingency plans, but a mix of overzealous attitudes and lack of risk assessment left the plans ignored, to the detriment of those involved.
-To take the business perspective, an industry aware of and acting against a destructive possibility to its standing will last longer than an industry putting aside doubts and fears for short-term relief.
+For each scenario, there were contingency plans.
+However, a mix of overzealous attitudes and lack of risk assessment left the plans ignored.
+Taking a business perspective, an industry aware of and acting against a destructive possibility to its standing will last longer than an industry putting aside doubts and fears for short-term relief.
 Business continuity plans are the solution to this problem.

 “Too Big to Fail”

 Now, let us examine the Great Recession and focus on the buzz phrase, “Too Big to Fail.”
 While associated with the financial industry’s failure, it is also seen as a benchmark that cannot be crossed without possibly wiping out trillions in assets from the US economy.
 Except, it was, and crossing it nearly took down the global economy.
 In choosing to provide bailout funds to dozens of banks considered essential to the U.S. financial system and economy, the US government became the financial industry’s business continuity plan.

 How Are Business Continuity Plans Integral to Business Survival?